transatlantic-comppsych/Effect-Size-Paper/README.md

 ## Steps to reproduce results

 Run [`CodeForSmallEffect_v1.Rmd`](../master/CodeForSmallEffect_v1).
-Please edit the number of repeitions to be less than the current published (1000) if you would just like to run a quick demo.
+Please edit the number of repetitions to be less than the current published (1000) if you would just like to run a quick demo.